DelineTu/SHG_ONN-Nonlinear_Optical_Computing/README.md

 3. **Hybrid Training (PAT Pipeline)**: Adapted a Physics-Aware Training (PAT) pipeline where the `SHG_formula` model is used for **forward propagation**, and the differentiable `SHG_Digital_Model` is leveraged for **gradient-based backpropagation**.

-   A **Lagrangian-based regularization strategy** was introduced to stabilize training and enforce physically meaningful constraints.
+4. **Lagrangian-based regularization strategy** was introduced to stabilize training and enforce physically meaningful constraints.

 4. **Task Validation**: This hybrid framework successfully trained a VOWEL recognition task, achieving **85% classification accuracy**.